blind-contours/Causal-2-Pedagogy/README.md

 **Pedagogy principles**: Ends the class on a real-world example that shows how understanding non-parameteric estimators in longitudinal data can be used to advocate for anti-racism.
 Paired programming aids in collaborative learning.

 **Goal**: This last lab now mirrors exactly what students are expected to do for their final projects.
-It also shows students
+Changing the data material to a real-world example will help keep students engaged - rather than tuning out because of repetitiveness.
+Paired programming and comparing answers helps students work more interdependently.

-**To-do**:
+**To-do**: Will need to re-write sections of this lab to include the real data example and load data from the new simulations.